mikkurogue/pax/roadmap.md

 # Roadmap

-Phase 1, basic core functionality.
+## Phase 1, basic core functionality.

-### Initial tool
 [ ] Basic CLI that accepts commands (just print something per command for now)

 [ ] Create a folder to store packages in i.e. ~/.zigpkg/ - this should be initialised only if the folder does not exist already